saat12d/NaturalLanguageProcessing/README.md

 seq2seq_models.ipynb showcases models for language translation from English to Spanish.
 The different models are -
   1. RNN's (with GRU)
   2. Transformers (with Positional Embedding)

+generative_deep_learning.ipynb uses the Transformer architecture to generate fictional movie reviews, based on a dataset of sample reviews.